flakiness/kubik/README.md

-  $, // execa shell runner, that uses __dirname as CWD __dirname, // **this** script directory absolute path __filename, // **this** script file absolute path isTUI, // wether the script is being run with a non-interactive terminal under kubik's TUI.
+  $, // execa shell runner, that uses __dirname as CWD __dirname, // **this** script directory absolute path __filename, // **this** script file absolute path isTUI, // whether the script is being run with a non-interactive terminal under kubik's TUI.
          // this is the same as `process.env.KUBIK_TUI`.
 } = Task.init(import.meta, {
   name: 'my library',